‘Perfection is terrible, it cannot have children ,’

 Michelangelo wept when he found perfection,

-took up his hammer, he could not delay.
+took up his hammer, he did not delay.

 None stayed his hand as he lunged at his David,